JayCo13/hey-buddy/frontend/README.md

 # Hey Buddy - AI-Powered Productivity App

-A Progressive Web App (PWA) with offline-first functionality using IndexedDB for reliable data management.
+A web application with offline-first functionality using IndexedDB for reliable data management.

 ## Features